 The Simplest Way to Calculate your Private Mortgage Insurance

 Banks and other lenders of the loans do not like to risk, so they protect themselves with the Private Mortgage Insurance (PMI).
-The borrower is required to pay for it until he or she does not pay enough lended money back to the bank.
+The borrower is required to pay for it until he or she does not pay enough to lend money back to the bank.
 After that, his or her loan is not considered as a high risk anymore, so paying private mortgage insurance is not necessary.

 Calculator not tell you only how much money would you have to pay for private mortgage insurance monthly, annually or upfront, but also when you can stop paying for it.
-This is essential information for every borrower, because in the moment when 20 % of equity is paid he or she can request PMI cancellation from a bank or other lender of a loan.
+This is essential information for every borrower.
+Because in the moment when 20 % of equity is paid he or she can request PMI cancellation from a bank or other lender of a loan.

 With a help of Calculator a borrower can determinate the moment, when paying for private mortgage insurance is no longer necessary, due to the amount of money that was already paid.
-That moment can be calculated with loan to value ratio that shows the exact date when the loan’s principal balance fall to 80 % of the home’s purchase price and so there is no need to continue paying for Private Mortgage Insurance.
+That moment can be calculated with loan to value ratio that shows the exact date when the loan’s principal balance fall to 80 % of the home’s purchase price.
+And so there is no need to continue paying for Private Mortgage Insurance.
 If the borrower decides to make some additional payments, principal balance would get reduced earlier and it would be possible to cancel private mortgage insurance on loan much sooner.

-PMI Calculator is a very useful online tool that can help borrowers, who want to calculate exact costs, expenses and payment of their mortgage.
+PMI Calculator Mortgage is a very useful online tool that can help borrowers, who want to calculate exact costs, expenses and payment of their mortgage.
 It can give them a whole financial picture of their loan.